Mike Lindell Said Note He Brought To W.H. Didn’t Refer To Martial Law, Trump Official Says It Definitely Did

 — Robert Maguire (@RobertMaguire_) January 15, 2021

-New York Times reporter Maggie Haberman reported on Twitter that Lindell denied that it was for the meeting with Trump.
+New York Times reporter Maggie Haberman reported on Twitter that Lindell denied it was for the meeting with Trump.

 “Lindell tells me that he was carrying the notes for an attorney he’s been working with to prove the election was really won by Trump, wouldn’t say who it was.
 Said some of it related to reports Trump is now unable to see because he doesn’t have Twitter,” she tweeted.